makingentropy/makingentropy.github.io/Project_1/readme.md

 All discarded cards go to the `SHOP`,
 - a deck appearing just above the `DRAW` deck after first discard.
 - a player receives a `-5` point debt to buy a RANDOM card from the `SHOP`
+- a player must have at least 5 points to make purchase
 - bought cards are added directly to the hand
 #### end turn
 If a player has less than 8 cards, click `end turn`